Cubs vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nico Hoerner and the Chicago Cubs hit the field against Bryson Stott and the Philadelphia Phillies on Tuesday at 8:05 PM ET at Wrigley Field.
+Nico Hoerner will lead the Chicago Cubs into a matchup with Bryson Stott and the Philadelphia Phillies on Wednesday at 8:05 PM ET, in the second game of a three-game series at Wrigley Field.

-The Cubs are +105 moneyline underdogs for this matchup with the Phillies (-130).
+Oddsmakers list the Phillies as -125 favorites on the moneyline, while giving the underdog Cubs +105 moneyline odds to win.
+An 8-run total is set in this game.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.